 - e.
-Due to PJM's lack of authority to order new generation as a means to mitigate local electrical system reliability concerns and solve other issues related to the lack of local generation, and since only PJM has the authority to order transmission system upgrades and expansions to mitigate electrical system reliability concerns caused by transmission system overloads or the lack of local generation being developed, '[New Jersey continues to send] New Jersey's capacity deficit may result in the loss of jobs and investment '[out-of-state to] due to the necessity for the upgrade 'of' the transmission system to the west of New Jersey to ensure a reliable supply of electricity and capacity from generators located outside of New Jersey; - f.
-As a result of a lack of new, efficient, in-State electric generating facilities, New Jersey has become more reliant on out-of-state coal-fired power plants; - g.
-The PJM State of the Market Report for 2009 by the PJM Independent Market Monitor states that there over 11,000 megawatts ("MW") of coal-fired units at risk of retirement due to their inability to cover their avoided costs; - h.
+Due to PJM's lack of authority to order new generation as a means to mitigate local electrical system reliability concerns and solve other issues related to the lack of local generation, and since only PJM has the authority to order transmission system upgrades and expansions to mitigate electrical system reliability concerns caused by transmission system overloads or the lack of local generation being developed, 1[New Jersey continues to send] New 2[Jersey's] Jersey is experiencing an electric power2 capacity deficit 2and high power prices that 2 may result in the loss of 1 jobs and investment 1[out-of-state to] due to the necessity for the 1 upgrade 1of 1 the transmission system to the west of New Jersey to ensure a reliable supply of electricity and capacity from generators located outside of New Jersey; - f.
+As a result of a lack of new, efficient 2[, in-State]2 electric 2[generating] generation2 facilities, New Jersey has become more reliant on 2[out-of-state]2 coal-fired power plants; - g.
+The PJM State of the Market Report for 2009 by the PJM Independent Market Monitor states that there 2are2 over 11,000 megawatts ("MW") of coal-fired units at risk of retirement due to their inability to cover their avoided costs; - h.
 1[Many of New Jersey's in-State generating facilities, as a result of new emission reduction requirements, will need to have installed new emissions control technology or retire them by April 30, 2015.
 In one instance, the rule will have a significant impact on New Jersey's in-State fleet of electric generation facilities, as the rule imposes nitrogen oxide ("NOx") emission limits that will likely require the retirement of up to 102 combustion turbines, representing approximately 2,800 MW, and five older New Jersey steam electric generating units, representing approximately 800 MW, by April 30, 2015; - i.]
 New Jersey's in-State fleet of electric generation facilities [are] is aging, with over 50 percent of these facilities being more than 30 years old and over 70 percent being more than 20 years old; and - 1[j.] i.
-1 Fostering and incentivizing the development of 1a limited program for 1 new in-State electric generation facilities 1, while potential enhancements to the reliability pricing model and other PJM mechanisms are under consideration, 1 will assist the State's economic development by creating 1[numerous] 1 opportunities for employment in the energy sector while helping to reduce the cost and volatility of electricity prices in New Jersey.
+Fostering and incentivizing the development of 1a limited program for 1 new 2[in-State] 2 electric generation facilities 2[1, while potential enhancements to the reliability pricing model and other PJM mechanisms are under consideration, 1] 2 will 2help

-46 2.
-Section 3 of P.L.1999, c.23 (C.48:3-51) is amended to read 47 as follows:
+- 1 ensure sufficient capacity to stabilize power prices to2 assist the - 2 State's economic development 2[by creating] and create2 - 3 [numerous] opportunities for employment in the energy sector - 4 while helping to reduce the cost and volatility of electricity prices in - 5 New Jersey.

-3. As used in P.L.1999, c.23 (C.48:3-49 et al.):
+- 2. Section 3 of P.L.1999, c.23 (C.48:3-51) is amended to read as follows: - 3.
+As used in P.L.1999, c.23 (C.48:3-49 et al.):